 You can search below through NUSA's wide range of affiliated clubs and societies.
 To join a club, send an e-mail to the club's nominated contact person and they will be able to help you.
-Where a club's email address is not listed, simply contact us and we'll help put you in touch with them.
+If there is no email address listed you can contact email@example.com and we can put you in touch with them.

 Academic or Degree Based

 The Architecture lunch club is a way for student designers to meet their peers in a friendly and informal way over a social meal.
 The ALC aims to bring like-minded people together to form a strong design community at the University of Newcastle.
 All are welcome with events being held in red square or in the ADS on a weekly basis.
 They cater for both herbivores and carnivores equally.

 The UON Architecture Social Club is perfect for anyone who is interested in the built environment and design in general.
 They hold a variety of events which include raffles, sporting events and social gatherings with students and the wider community.

 Design Club promotes and facilitates student and staff activities in the discipline of Design at the University of Newcastle such as exhibitions, competitions and other social events.
 You can sign up at any of their events or meetings: It’s $5 for the year and this gets you free or discounted entry to events.
 Design Club is always concocting new ideas (this is what designers do) for “Licenced Venue Perambulations” and workshops throughout the year.